Fateh-110: Fourth generation

-In August 2012 Iranian state media reported a successful test-firing of its fourth generation Fateh-110.
+In August 2012, Iranian state media reported a successful test-firing of its fourth generation Fateh-110.
 Iranian media reported that its accuracy had been improved.

 M-600

-A Syrian version of the system, called M-600 or Tishreen, is produced in Syria at the SSRC centers.
-In 2016, the Israeli Military Intelligence reported that Syria had resumed manufacture of the M-600 ballistic missiles, which was stopped after 2012.
+A Syrian version of the system, called the M-600, or "Tishreen", is produced in Syria at the SSRC centers.
+In 2016, the Israeli Military Intelligence reported that Syria had resumed production of the M-600 ballistic missiles, which was halted after 2012.
 The Syrian M-600 is reportedly based on the second generation Fateh-110 (Fateh-110B).
-In May 2010, Israeli officials announced that Syria transferred M-600 launchers and missiles to arm Hezbollah's fire array.
+In May 2010, Israeli officials announced that Syria had transferred M-600 launchers and missiles to arm the Lebanese paramilitary group known as Hezbollah.

 Anti-ship ballistic missile variants

-In 2014, the Islamic Revolutionary Guard Corps announced two variants of the Fateh-110 which they called the Hormuz-1 and Hormuz-2.
-The Hormuz-1 was reportedly an anti-radiation missile and the Hormuz-2 was reportedly an anti-ship missile.
+In 2014, the Islamic Revolutionary Guard Corps announced two variants of the Fateh-110, which they called the Hormuz-1 and Hormuz-2.
+The Hormuz-1 was reportedly an anti-radiation missile, and the Hormuz-2 being an anti-ship missile.
 Analysis by Anthony Cordesman with the Center for Strategic and International Studies suggests that the Hormuz-2 is "essentially the same as the Hormuz-1".

-Another anti-ship version with a 700-km range and designated Zolfaghar Basir was announced by the IRGC in September 2020.
+In September 2020, the IRGC announced a new naval variant of the Zolfaghar missile, designated Zolfaghar Basir.